aks-vijay/dicegame/README.md

 Link: https://aks-vijay.github.io/dicegame/

-Refresh the app each time and the dice rolls.
+Roll the dice each time by refreshing the website.